On day 95 of my 366-day self-care challenge, I focused my attention on building a support system.

 (If you don’t know what a Mastermind group is, Google it now.)

 A friend and I recently began our own version of this entrepreneurial support system.
-She may live nearly 2,000 miles away, but our virtual connection makes it seem much closer.
+She lives nearly 2,000 miles away, but our virtual connection makes it seem a lot closer.

-Mastermind groups typically consist of more than two people, which has its benefits since more information can be exchanged when more people are involved, but at this point in my journey, this smaller-scale format is ideal.
+Mastermind groups typically consist of more than two people, which has its benefits — more information and feedback is exchanged.
+But the smaller-scale format is ideal for me at this stage of my business.
 Our Mastermind duo-ship feels a lot like having my own business coach.
-We spend time discussing our goals, sharing wisdom, helping one another solve problems, offering encouragement, asking insightful questions and challenging one another to continue the journey…to keep moving forward.
+We spend time discussing our goals, sharing wisdom, helping one another solve problems, offering encouragement, asking insightful questions, and challenging one another to continue the journey…to keep pushing forward.

-Creating these kinds of support networks does require some effort on our part.
-We must first identify the right individuals–those who not only support us, but also challenge us–and then we must establish a plan for connecting with them.
-For some people, support networks includes close friends and family members; others prefer to gain unique insights from strangers (think Meetup).
+Creating this kind of support network does require a bit of effort.
+We must first identify the right people – those who not only support us, but also challenge us – and then establish a plan for connecting with them on a regular basis.
+For some, support networks include close friends and family members; others prefer to gain unique insights from strangers (think Meetup).

 Whether you choose to meet with your Mastermind group on a weekly, monthly or quarterly basis is up to you.
 What’s most important is that you have a supportive community that provides the right mix of encouragement and accountability to help you reach your goals.